-Once you’ve installed Kerberos Storage, you will have the Kerberos Storage web app running.
-This web app allows you to administrate Kerberos Storage.
+Once you’ve installed Kerberos Vault, you will have the Kerberos Vault web app running.
+This web app allows you to administrate Kerberos Vault.
 You can add storage providers, queues, accounts, and more from a single interface.
 Isn’t that great.

 Having a couple of Kerberos Enterprise clusters installed, you could bring the recording of all your recordings at a single place.
 Next to that you would like to process every single recording being uploaded.

 Having storage is just one thing, processing it with your own programming logical is what makes value.

 Using the concept of Queues, you could integrate with a Kafka queue, and receive real-time messages everytime a recording wa succesfully uploaded.
 Starting to process the different messages, you know which recordings were uploaded, and you can request the raw recording from Kerberos Vault, using one of it’s API’s.
 You could do with the recording what you want, in the programming language you prefer, and send the outcome of for example your highly customized machine learning algorithm to your own video analytics hub.

 A concrete tutorial can be found here, it explains how to connect to Kerberos Vault, and run a color detection algorithm.